klebs6/klebs-general/traced-test/README.md

 ## Features

 - **Automatic Tracing Setup**: Automatically initializes a tracing subscriber for each test, capturing logs emitted during test execution.
-- **Selective Log Output**: Configurable options to output logs only on test failure or success.
 - **Supports Async Tests**: Works with both synchronous and asynchronous test functions.
 - **Custom Failure Messages**: Provides a `#[should_fail]` attribute to specify expected failure messages.